huggingface/text-generation-inference/docs/source/basic_tutorials/local_launch.md

 # Installing and Launching Locally

-Before you start, you will need to setup your environment, install the Text Generation Inference.
+Before you start, you will need to setup your environment, and install Text Generation Inference.
 Text Generation Inference is tested on **Python 3.9+**.

 ## Local Installation for Text Generation Inference